 14. Split or Combine Meals

-Before ordering, take a look around to gauge meal size and pause to study the menu.
+Before ordering, look around to gauge meal size and pause to study the menu.
 The nice thing about Disney meals is that most of them are fairly large, and can easily be split by two kids or even an adult and a child.
 It could also be that ordering a whole pizza versus individual slices is more economical (such was the case at Alien Pizza Planet recently).

 15. Have a Big Breakfast